spences10/scottspence.com/posts/2018/01/13/wsl-bootstrap/index.md

 Here's how I set up _my_ Windows Subsystem Linux for my development environment.

-This is my opinionated view on my specif setup and usage of WSL and this is my step by step guide for the next time I have to spin up a development environment from scratch on Windows.
+This is my opinionated view on my specific setup and usage of WSL and this is my step by step guide for the next time I have to spin up a development environment from scratch on Windows.